glisak/Rhetos-wiki/Using-the-Domain-Object-Model.md

 It is automatically generated from the application's DSL model (from the *.rhe* scripts) and compiled to *ServerDom.dll*.
 The DOM classes are typically used in C# code snippets when implementing business logic with concepts such as Action and ComposableFilterBy.

-ServerDom.dll can be directly referenced and used from a simple Visual Studio project or a [LinqPad](https://www.linqpad.net/) script.
+ServerDom.dll can be directly referenced and used from a simple Visual Studio project or a [LINQPad](https://www.linqpad.net/) script.

 ## How to execute the examples

-The examples from this article can be executed within LinqPad script `Rhetos Server DOM.linq`, available in Rhetos server folder.
+The examples from this article can be executed within LINQPad script `Rhetos Server DOM.linq`, available in Rhetos server folder, or create a playground console app in Visual Studio.

+Options:

+* LINQPad - Simple to use (no setup), nicer output format, but IntelliSense (autocomplete) requires buying a license.
+* Playground console app in Visual Studio - 10 minutes setup, IntelliSense included.

+In both cases, to run any example from this article, copy the code snippet from the example to the marked position in the Main method:

 ```C#
 void Main()